Skyaknt/CCNA/Switching Technologies/STP/Labs/[Lab3-4]Cau hinh VTP co ban.md

 calculation.
 MST is convenient in that it is backward compatible with PVST.
 Two switches only run MST with each other if they are in the same MST region.
-An MST region is defined by switches having identical region names,5 - 12 CCNP: Building Multilayer Switched Networks v5.0 - Lab 3-4 Copyright © 2006, Cisco Systems, Inc revision numbers, and VLAN-to-instance assignments.
+An MST region is defined by switches having identical region names, revision numbers, and VLAN-to-instance assignments.
 If they differ by any single attribute, they are considered different MST regions and fall back to PVST.